gotoscot/Hitchhiking/README.md

 The final application is ran on GCP(google cloud platform):https://hitchhiking-326615.uc.r.appspot.com/

 More detail design and process can be find in : https://wiki.illinois.edu/wiki/display/CS411AAFA21/Project+5+Wholesome

+## My part
+- Design the relational database and prepare the database Schema.
+- Create the trigger in each table and stored procedures for buddies matching and restraurants recomendation.
+- Prepare the application structure with Django and build the fuctions in like, advancequery, and trail files